 Dhanishtha Kuruvilla - Policy Intern (2012)

 Emma and Dhanishtha both interned at Together in 2012, assisting with policy and communication.
 During the same year, they both graduated with Masters degrees in Children's Policy Studies at the University of Edinburgh.
-They now both work at Eurochild, where Emma is on secondment from Together as Advocacy and Parliamentary Officer, and Dhanishtha is a Policy and Advocacy Trainee.
-We're very proud of both of them as they continue their life journey 'Together'!
+They then both worked at Eurochild, where Emma was on secondment from Together as Advocacy and Parliamentary Officer, and Dhanishtha was a Policy and Advocacy Trainee.